shervinsahba/polybar-vpn-controller/README.md

 ## changelog
 2022-09-23 Overhauled the package...
  - Renamed  utility from `vpn_module.sh` to the more modern `vpn_module`.
 Several command calls have changed.
 See the usage section below or run `vpn_module help`.
-You can probably just re-clone the package and re-copy the new `vpn_user_module`.
+You can probably just re-clone the package and re-copy the new `polybar_module_definition`.
 The previous version is left under the branch `old-master`.
  - Added city level VPN locations!
 You can now select ANY of mullvad's relays through the rofi menu!
  - Replaced all the hard-coded VPN locations and rofi menu scripting with more extensible, dynamic scripting.
 The script now relies on a the mullvad directory, which contains VPN locations and their relay codes.
 Notably, the data files in this directory are all updated by running the `update_mullvad_relays` script.
  - Removed the favorite VPN array for now.